pfdubois/BridgeBidding/source/NoTrump.rst

 The right answer is some form of the Lebensohl convention, which is quite advanced.
 You're lucky to find a partner who knows it.
-People who say they know it and don't really are legion at the advanced-intermediate level.
+People who say they know it and don't really know it are legion at the advanced-intermediate level.

 Natural
 ~~~~~~~